Field Trip and Recognition GuidanceGuidance on field trips and recognition in expanded learning programs.

-The purpose of this guidance is to ensure that grantees have the correct information when developing their program plans regarding field trips and/or recognitions, and are in compliance with federal guidance provided in OMB Circular A-87 concerning allowable expenditures.
+The purpose of this guidance is to ensure that grantees have the correct information when developing their program plans regarding field trips and/or recognitions, and are in compliance with Title 2 Code of Federal Regulations, Part 200 concerning allowable expenditures.
 This guidance is intended, but is not guaranteed, to provide the most defensible position in case of an audit.
 It is the grantee’s responsibility to keep detailed records and justifications on file for audit and/or monitoring purposes.

 Field trips for entertainment purposes are not allowable.
 However, the federally funded After School Safety and Enrichment for Teens program, the 21st Century Community Learning Centers program, and the state funded After School Education and Safety program permit field trips that can be a valuable educational and enrichment experience for youth.
 They should be connected to the academic or enrichment program and provide an educational experience from which students can grow academically or culturally.
 The program should document how all field trips are linked to academic learning and how the trip will assist with meeting program goals outlined in the after school program plan.

 The activity undertaken on any field trip, however, must fall within the above stated program activities and program budget.
 Careful attention should be given to trip selection, pre-visit preparation, and appropriate follow-up activities such as an evaluation of the field trip as it relates to the overall goals, objectives, and strategies for successful after school programs.
 The use of field trips should be articulated in the program plan so that the activity is directly linked.